stephanbcbauer/standards.catena-x.github.io/docs/intro.md

 # Intro

 Welcome to our Landing / Support page.
 We are the [DevSecOps Tooling team](https://confluence.catena-x.net/display/ARTI/Product%3A+DevSecOps+Tooling) from the Data Space Technology ART.

-We are here to provide the Catena-X CAT Stack as a base for your componets to run on.
+We are here to provide the Catena-X CAT Stack as a base for your components to run on.
 It is based on Kubernetes.

 You can find all necessary documentation on how to get your component running in our documentation.